fakhrulhilal/tender-management/README.md

 ## Running inside docker container

+For windows user, I recommend to use docker desktop and use WSL2 backend.
+And this guide will use this as requirement.
 Open your console and change directory to the git repo, and run `docker compose up`.
 When running inside docker container, it will use _Container_ as environment mode, be sure to use this appsetting.json for all projects.
 It publish 2 things in the container image: